 1-2-hour drive (and boat ride) east of San Juan

-Puerto Rico has the distinct honor of having not one, but three bioluminescent bays, the natural nighttime phenomenon of microorganisms lighting up like a starry sky in calm waters.
-Whether you head to Laguna Grande at Cabezas de San Juan near Fajardo, Mosquito Bay in the nature reserves of Vieques (a tiny island home to about 10,000 residents), or La Parguera farther in the southwest region of Lajas, you’re in for a near-magical treat, as the waves and wakes kick up eerie-yet-calm bluish light.
-The brightest, Mosquito Bay, has the strictest protections -- no swimming! -- while La Parguera suffers from light pollution and fewer microorganisms in the water.
-It’s a matter of convenience -- visiting Vieques’ waters require an overnight stay, as the ferry stops running early evenings.
+Puerto Rico has the distinct honor of having not one, but three bioluminescent bays, a natural nighttime phenomenon when microorganisms light up to create a starry sky in calm waters.
+Whether you head to Laguna Grande at Cabezas de San Juan near Fajardo, Mosquito Bay in the nature reserves of Vieques (a tiny island home to about 10,000 residents), or La Parguera farther in the southwest region of Lajas, you’re in for a magical treat, as the waves and wakes kick up eerie-yet-calm bluish light.
+The brightest, Mosquito Bay, has the strictest protections—no swimming!—while La Parguera suffers from light pollution and fewer microorganisms in the water.
+It’s a matter of convenience—visiting Vieques’ waters requires an overnight stay, as the ferry stops running early evenings.
 In each of the bays, mangrove trees grow in abundance, with on-site environmentalists working to protect these special areas.

-Pro tip: Marine biologists-turned-tour guides like Alelí near La Parguera advise visiting during a new or crescent moon in the evening for smaller crowds, the brightest sights and least disturbance to the area.
+Marine biologists-turned-tour guides like Alelí near La Parguera advise visiting during a new or crescent moon in the evening for smaller crowds, the brightest sights, and the least disturbance to the area.
 In Mosquito Bay, kayak tour operators help ensure the bright waters are minimally disturbed for maximum effect.
 Consult the lunar cycle before you visit, and bring bug spray.

 2-3-hour drive west of San Juan

-Thanks to tempting 80-degree year-round temperatures, warm tropical waters, and notable big wave competitions, beach lovers and surfers dominate the northwestern coastlines of Puerto Rico in and around Rincón.
-Head two hours west of San Juan for a day at Surfer’s Beach and Crash Boat in Aguadilla, Jobos Beach in Isabela or Tres Palmas in Rincón.
-While these waters can be choppy, waves range from waist level (ideal for beginners and boogie boarders) to contest-level swells.
-Rideable waves are aplenty, and -- surprise! -- the surroundings are even better.
-You’re in paradise, after all, complete with endless stretches of clear blue and turquoise, and rows of palm trees dotting the shores.
-Whether you’re a newbie or a pro, experts at surfing schools like Surf 787 and Rincón Surf School (both operating in Rincón) will have you hitting the waves in no time, providing everything from wave forecasts to board rentals and surfing instructions.
+Thanks to 80-degree year-round temperatures and notable big wave competitions, beachgoers and surfers dominate the northwestern coastlines of Puerto Rico in and around Rincón.
+Head two hours west of San Juan for a day at Surfer’s Beach and Crash Boat in Aguadilla, Jobos Beach in Isabela, or Tres Palmas in Rincón.
+While the turquoise waters can get choppy, waves range from waist level (ideal for beginners and boogie boarders) to contest-level swells.
+Whether you’re a newbie or a pro, experts at surfing schools like Surf 787 and Rincón Surf School will have you hitting the waves in no time, providing everything from wave forecasts to board rentals and surfing instructions.

 Head to the rainforest for coffee and adventure